What Is the Process for an Arraignment Hearing?

 State Variations in the Arraignment Process

 As stated above, the rules and procedures for criminal arraignments vary by state.
-For instance, some states allow counsel to be present; require defendants to be informed of certain constitutional rights; and/or decide on bail amounts (or whether the defendant must be remanded until trial).
+For instance, some states require counsel to be present.
+Some require defendants to be informed of certain specific constitutional rights and consequences of conviction.
+Sometimes an argument is held about bail and bail conditions.
+Other times, the defendant may also be taken back to jail until the trial.

 Florida law requires that suspects held in custody must be arraigned within 24 hours of the arrest, either in person or by live video feed.
-In California, bail and release is discussed during the arraignment and defendants have the option of having their attorney represent them in their place for misdemeanor charges (but must appear in person for felony charges).
+In California, bail and release are discussed during the arraignment hearing and defendants can have their attorney represent them in their place for misdemeanor charges.
+The defendant must appear in person for felony charges.

 Arraignment and the Right to Counsel

-If a criminal defendant faces the possibility of jail time if convicted for the crime(s) charged, the defendant has a constitutional right to the assistance of an attorney, or "counsel."
+If a criminal defendant faces the possibility of jail time, they have a constitutional right to the assistance of an attorney, or "counsel," regardless of the defendant's ability to pay.
 If the defendant wishes to be represented by an attorney but can't afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.

-Usually employed as "public defenders," these government-appointed defense attorneys are responsible for zealously protecting a criminal defendant's rights at all stages of the criminal process.
+Usually called "public defenders," these government-appointed defense attorneys are responsible for zealously protecting a defendant's rights at all stages of the criminal process.

 Learn More About Arraignments by Speaking With an Attorney